-Many medical conditions, chronic stress and even certain medications can significantly impact the quality of your sex.
-This is known as sexual dysfunction.
-There are several phases of the love-making encounter: desire, arousal, the build-up and the climax.
-Sexual dysfunction is characterized by problems during any phase of the sexual response cycle that prevents a person from experiencing satisfaction from sexual activity.
+Many medical conditions, chronic stress, and even certain medications can significantly impact the quality of your sex life.
+There are several phases of the love-making encounter: desire, arousal, the build-up, and the climax.
+Sexual dysfunction is characterized by problems during any stage of the sexual response cycle that prevents a person from experiencing satisfaction from sexual activity.
 There are a variety of natural treatments for low libido.

 The Causes of Low Libido

-There are usually more than one underlying contributing factor to low libido.
-Understanding which underlying causes are contributing is key to treatment.
-Many medical conditions can lead to poor libido; here are some of the most common:
+There is usually more than one underlying contributing factor to low libido.
+Understanding which underlying causes are contributing is key to successful treatment.
+Many medical conditions can lead to reduced libido.
+Here are some of the most common: